darxsys/isomorph/README.md

 To install, check out the repository and run make.
 This will generate a binary which you can then be included in the PATH, if wanted.

-To make docs, type make docs.
+To create the documentation, type make docs.
 Make sure to have doxygen and graphviz installed.

 ## Usage